thomasclarke1969/documentation/integration/ios/synchronization.md

 # Synchronization

 LayerKit provides a flexible notification system for informing applications when changes have occurred on Layer objects in response to synchronization.
 The system is designed to be general purpose and alerts your application to the creation, update, or deletion of an object.
 Changes are modeled as simple dictionaries with a fixed key space.
-This is an advanced feature and is intended for use in applications that require granular detail into everything occuring within Layer.
+This is an advanced feature and is intended for use in applications that require granular detail into everything occurring within Layer.

-LayerKit leverages key-value observing to notify your application when changes occur.
+LayerKit leverages the `NSNotification` broadcast mechanism to notify your application when changes occur.
 Your application should observe `LYRClientObjectsDidChangeNotification` in order to receive notifications.

 ```objectivec
 // Adds the notification observer